ardaxz99/Twitter-Sentiment-Analysis-A-Complete-Guide-to-Text-Classification/README.md

    - **Convolutional Neural Networks (CNNs)**: Use CNNs to capture local features in text data, which can improve the model's ability to identify key patterns.
    - **Transformers**: Utilize full transformer-based models directly for classification tasks to take advantage of their powerful context-awareness.

-3. **Transfer Learning**
-   - Use pre-trained models from other sentiment analysis tasks and fine-tune them on your dataset to leverage existing knowledge and improve performance.

 ### Data Augmentation

 1. **Synthetic Data Generation**